dprojects/getDimensions/Docs/README.md

     ![Edgeband007](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/Edgeband007.png)

 	**Note:** This feature not working for multi-color furniture.
-To determine the edgeband color the macro compare the `face` color with given `furniture color`.
+To determine the edgeband color the macro compare the `face` color with `object color`.
 If You want to generate report for multi-color furniture just organize You furniture parts in folders and use `Visibility` to generate report for each color.

 ___
 ## Dowels, pilot holes, countersinks